 - Non-motorized boats that are 10 feet in length or less do not need to be registered.

-- Boats owned by a person from a state that does not require registration do not need to be registered so long as that boat is not in Minnesota for more than 90 consecutive days.
+- Boats owned by a person from a state that does not require registration do not need to be registered as long as that boat is not in Minnesota for more than 90 days.

 - If the boat is from out of state, a title is not required so long as a bill of sale can be provided.

 Does a Boat Bill of Sale Have to Be Notarized in Minnesota?

 The state of Minnesota does require a boat bill of sale to be properly notarized.

 Below, you can download our free Minnesota boat bill of sale template in PDF or Word format: